 If you have an appliance or fixture that involves water, it has the potential to cause water damage to your property.
-These include:
+It’s important you check them on a regular basis to help prevent the possibility of water damage.
+These appliances and fixtures include:

 - Washing machines